cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Clearing the cofactor {#cofactor-clearing}

-The encodings of this section always output a point on the elliptic curve, i.e., a point in a group of order h * r ({{bg-curves}}).
-Obtaining a point in the subgroup of prime order r may require a final operation, called "clearing the cofactor."
+The encodings of {{encodings}} always output a point on the elliptic curve, i.e., a point in a group of order h * r ({{bg-curves}}).
+Obtaining a point in G may require a final operation commonly called "clearing the cofactor," which takes as input any point on the curve.
-In the description of each encoding in this section, this operation is represented abstractly as clear\_h(x, y), which takes as input a point on the curve and returns a point in the subgroup of prime order.

-The operation clear\_h(x, y) can always be implemented as a scalar multiplication by h.
+This operation can always be implemented as a scalar multiplication by h.
-For elliptic curves where h = 1, i.e., curves with a prime number of points (for example, the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}), no operation is required.
+For elliptic curves where h = 1, i.e., the curves with a prime number of points, no operation is required.
+This applies to, for example, the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}.

 In some cases, it is possible to clear the cofactor via a faster method than scalar multiplication.
 For pairing-friendly curves having subgroup G2 over an extension field, Scott et al. {{SBCDBK09}} describe a method for faster cofactor clearing that exploits an efficiently-computable endomorphism.
 Fuentes-Castaneda